DaemonTitan/MyLearnerUIAutomation/README.md

 This repository contains a UI test automation framework for MyLearners iOS app, built with XCUITest in Swift, without access to or reliance on app's sources code.

 ## Overview
-This project was build as a learning exercise to explore UI test automation for iOS using XCUITest framework with swift.
+This project was build as a learning and practise project to explore UI test automation for iOS using XCUITest framework with swift.

 ## Features